Journal quality

 How it is calculated

-Journal Citation Indicator (JCI) is:
+Journal Citation Indicator (JCI) is used for Web of Science journals.

-- the value is the mean Category Normalised Citation Impact (CNCI) for all articles and reviews published in the most recent three years (e.g. a value of 1.0 means that across the journal, published papers received a number of citations equal to the average citation count in that category).
+The value is the mean Category Normalised Citation Impact (CNCI) for all articles and reviews published in the most recent three years (e.g. a value of 1.0 means that across the journal, published papers received a number of citations equal to the average citation count in that category).

 Eligible journals